Nagasaki45/tomgurion.me/content/skills/bass.rst

 :order: 4

-I'm playing bass, mostly rock, for more than 10 years
+I play bass guitar, mostly rock, for more than 10 years